dynamotn/font-collection/scripts/README.md

 Adding programming ligatures to my favorite Iosevka.

 ## Why do I create it?
-Although Iosevka has ligatures, but it's not work with my kitty terminal.
+Although Iosevka has ligatures, but it's not work with my kitty terminal (https://github.com/kovidgoyal/kitty/issues/297).
 And FiraCode has some ligatures that I need.

 ## Which version of font that I use?